brendadenisse16/Solving-Discrete-Optimization-Problems-with-Greedy-GRASP-and-Local-Search/README.md

 # Discrete-Optimization
-Final Project of the Discrete Optimization course INDU 6361
+Final Project of INDU 6361 Discrete Optimization course

+In this project, I consider a profit-oriented hub line problem in which the decisions are to determine the location of p hubs facilities connected through a path is found.